Planned Parenthood chapter settles with EEOC over treatment of white employees

 In guidance issued a year ago, Lucas warned that DEI programs or practices may be unlawful if an employer takes "an employment action motivated — in whole or in part— by an employee's or applicant's race, sex, or another protected characteristic."

-Last month, Lucas sent a memo to leaders of Fortune 500 companies reminding them of their obligations under the landmark civil rights law.
+Last month, Lucas sent a letter to leaders of Fortune 500 companies reminding them of their obligations under the landmark civil rights law.

+A group of former EEOC leaders issued a public letter in response.
+They told companies that it's still legal to provide diversity training and support employee resource groups, provided everyone is treated fairly and without discrimination.
+Affinity groups must be open to all.

 The settlement comes as the EEOC is investigating Nike over its DEI policies, including goals the company set for diversifying its staff.
 The EEOC has also sued a Coca Cola bottler and distributor in federal court, alleging that the company discriminated against white men when it held a two-day networking event for female employees.